WeirauchLab/COSMO/README.md

 figure out the reason _why_ it didn't pass (explain this in your commit message), _before_ committing to the master/main branch.

-For breaking changes —­_e.g._ removing a command-line option or changing the input or output formats in a non-backward-compatible way — then you must:
+For breaking changes — _e.g._ removing a command-line option or changing the input or output formats in a non-backward-compatible way — then you must:

-1. increment the whole number (major) part of the version in the `Makefile`xi
+1. increment the whole number (major) part of the version in `setup.py`
 2. …and `git tag vX.Y.Z`, where `X.Y.Z` is the new version number.

 See [semver.org][] for more information.